 From: Rochester, New York.
-LA Opera: Violetta in La Traviata (2006); Blanche DuBois in A Streetcar Named Desire (2014); numerous recitals.
-She will return in The Brightness of Light (2022).
+LA Opera: Violetta in La Traviata (2006); Blanche DuBois in A Streetcar Named Desire (2014); Margaret Johnson in The Light in the Piazza (2019); numerous recitals.
+She will return in The Brightness of Light (2022) and An Evening with Renée Fleming (2023).
+She is LA Opera's Advisor for Special Projects.

 Renée Fleming is one of the most highly-acclaimed singers of our time, performing on the stages of the world’s greatest opera houses and concert halls.